Getting Started

 Use the playground to test syntax interactively

-If you have some problems and your recipe doesn't render as you want, you can checkout Playground.
+If you have some problems and your recipe doesn't render as you want, you can check out Playground.

 Cooklang Parser Playground